Affordable and clean energyUNSDG icon - 13 - climate action

 Supplier Relationship

-First-ever supplier engagement workshop to capture supplier climate impacts and commitments.
+Continued supplier engagement workshops to capture supplier climate impacts and commitments.

 Reduced Gas Consumption